MdAliAhnaf/ML-Classification_Regression/README.md

     - Other features similar to the training data but without the target variable `y`.

 ### Methodology

+1. **Loading Data**: Datasets `train.csv` and `test.csv` are loaded into the notebook.

-1. **Data Preprocessing:**
+2. **Data Preprocessing:**
-    - Encoding categorical variables using Label Encoding.
+    - **Encoding Categorical Variables**: Categorical features are encoded using Label Encoding for compatibility with the models.
-    - Computing correlation coefficients between input columns and the target variable.
+    - **Computing Correlation Coefficients**: Correlation coefficients between input features and the target variable are computed for feature selection and analysis.
-    - Combining training and test data for label encoding.
+    - **Combining Data for Label Encoding**: The training and test datasets are combined to ensure consistent encoding across the entire dataset.
+    - **Handling Categorical Variables**: Label Encoding is applied to convert categorical features into numeric formats for modeling.
-    - Splitting the combined data back into `X_train` and `X_test`.
+    - **Separating Data**: After label encoding, the combined dataset is split back into `X_train` and `X_test`.
-    - Converting categorical labels to numeric values for classification.
+    - **Converting Labels**: Target labels are converted to numeric values to allow classification by the models.

-2. **Model Training:**
+3. **Model Training:**
-    - Implemented `Stratified K-Fold` cross-validation to ensure balanced representation of classes.
+    - Implemented `Stratified K-Fold` cross-validation to ensure and maintain balanced representation of classes to tackle class imbalance.
     - Initialized classifiers, including:
         - `RandomForestClassifier`
         - `XGBoost`